lemonlion/LightBdd.TabularAttributes/README.md

 # Tabular Attributes

-Designed to be use with LightBdd Tables to allow for specifying input and output data for tests, in a truth table format.
+Designed to be used with LightBdd Tables to allow for specifying input and output data for tests, in a truth table format.

 ## Differences between Tabular Attributes and InlineData